Cedar Creek Reservoir 2023 Survey Report (PDF 1.2 MB)

 Prepared by Jacob Norman

-Fish populations in Cedar Creek Reservoir were surveyed in 2019 using electrofishing and trap netting.
-Planned gill netting in spring 2020 was cancelled due to COVID-19.
-Anglers were surveyed from June 2019 through February 2020 with a creel survey.
-The spring quarter angler creel survey (March through June 2020) was cancelled due to COVID-19.
-Historical data are presented with the 2019-2020 data for comparison.
+Fish populations in Cedar Creek Reservoir were surveyed in 2021 and 2024 with gill nets and in 2023 with electrofishing and trap nets.
+Anglers were surveyed from June through May 2023/2024 with a creel survey.
+Historical data are presented with the 2021-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Cedar Creek Reservoir is a 32,623-acre impoundment of Cedar Creek, a tributary of the Trinity River approximately 14 miles northeast of Athens, Texas.
 The reservoir was constructed by the Tarrant Regional Water District in 1965 to provide water for municipal and industrial use.
 Boat access is adequate, but public access for bank anglers is limited.
-Littoral habitat varies with water level, but currently contains flooded terrestrial vegetation.
+Littoral habitat varies with water level and currently is limited to trace amounts of emergent and floating vegetation.

 Management History

-Important sport fish include Hybrid Striped Bass, White Bass, Largemouth Bass, Blue Catfish, Channel Catfish, and White and Black Crappie.
-The management plan from the 2015 survey report included continued stocking of Hybrid Striped Bass at 15/acre and annual stocking of Florida Largemouth Bass at 1,000/km of shoreline.
-Hybrid Striped Bass were stocked in 2016-2018, but fish were not available during 2019.
-Florida Largemouth Bass were stocked from 2016-2019.
+Important sport fish include Hybrid Striped Bass, White Bass, Largemouth Bass, Blue Catfish, Channel Catfish, and crappie.
+The management plan from the 2020 survey report included continued stocking of Hybrid Striped Bass at 10/acre.

 Fish Community